aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

       Contains the source address
       (i.e., address of the "original" client).

-      The type of this attribute depends on the address family.
+      The type of this attribute depends on the :attr:`address family <family>`.

    .. py:attribute:: dst_addr
       :type: Union[IPv4Address, IPv6Address, AnyStr]